Phase 1 Strategic Synthesis · Near & Dear · 2026

 Rebalance the Pillar Mix by Channel

-Pull volume out of Confident Science on Instagram (where it earns 19% engagement) and push into Real Results and Comfort (where both top-perform despite only 10% of volume).
+Pull volume out of Confident Science on Instagram (where it’s 34% of volume but only 22% of engagement-share) and push into Real Results and Comfort (each pulling their weight on 10% of volume).
 Channel-aware targets, not flat targets.
-LinkedIn keeps Confident Science — it’s rewarded there (47% engagement for Category Authority).
+LinkedIn keeps Confident Science alongside Category Authority — both lead engagement on the channel (39% and 32% of LinkedIn engagement-share, respectively).

-Owner Content + Social Timing Q3 2026 Measure Engagement rate by pillar · monthly
+Owner Content + Social Measure Engagement rate by pillar · monthly

 02